There are new requirements for the Tour of Heroes app:

 - Call the service to get heroes inside the Angular

-- from the Dashboard to a selected hero.
+- From the dashboard to a selected hero.

-- from the Heroes list to a selected hero.
+- From the heroes list to a selected hero.

-- from a “deep link” URL pasted into the browser address bar.
+- From a “deep link” URL pasted into the browser address bar.

 Routing to a hero detail

-We'll add a route to the
+You can add a route to the

-AppComponent where our other routes are configured.
+AppComponent, where the other routes are defined.

 HeroDetailComponent which hero to show.

-We didn’t have to tell the
+You didn’t have to tell the

 HeroesComponent or the

-At the moment the parent
+Currently, the parent